 In your research, you should disregard holdings and rules on issues that are not for the same issue as you are researching (governed by different laws or having different facts) because they will not be precedent on your issue.
 In a judicial opinion addressing multiple issues, focus only on the issue(s) you believe to be the same as yours.

 The decisions of South Carolina trial courts are not published in reporters.
 You can access county court records by contacting the Clerk of Court where the case was tried.
+Note, you may need to know the docket number of the case.
 You may also try searching the Case Records Search by county on the South Carolina Judicial Department's website.

 (1) the jurisdiction of the court that decided the case, and